MadhuriRathod30/D-Mart/CONTRIBUTING.md

 Thanks for contributing! 💙

 Happy coding!
-– The D-Mart Team 🛒
+– The S-Mart Team 🛒